memgraph/documentation/pages/getting-started/install-memgraph/direct-download-links.md

 # Memgraph direct download links

-You can download all of the MemgraphDB packages from the [Memgraph download hub](https://memgraph.com/download/).
-If you need direct links for the latest version of MemgraphDB, take a look at the list below.
+You can download all of the Memgraph database packages from the [Memgraph Download Hub](https://memgraph.com/download/).
+If you need direct links for the latest version of Memgraph database, take a look at the list below.

 ## Docker